Generally covariant quantum mechanics: Operator geodesic equations from associativity

 at least to order $\lambda$.
-We also set $\mathfrak{X}(\theta')=1$ so that $\mathfrak{X}$ vanishes on the kernel of $\rho$. \end{proposition} \proof This is uniquely determined from the way we have constructed the differential calculus if we assume that $\rho$ is injective on the quotient, but we still have to identify it even in this case.
-We use $\ch$ as above and in view of (\ref{ghu}), we propose
+We also set $\mathfrak{X}(\theta')=1$ so that $\mathfrak{X}$ vanishes on the kernel of $\rho$. \end{proposition} \proof This follows naturally from the way we have constructed the differential calculus if we assume that $\rho$ is injective on the quotient, but we still have to identify it even in this case.
+We use $\ch$ as above and in view of (\ref{ghu}), we take

-For $f\in C^\infty(M)$, we see easily that $ \mu \, \mathfrak{X}(\extd f)= g^{ij}\, f_{,i}\, \del_j + {\lambda\over 2} g^{ij}\, f_{,j;i}$ as stated.
+For $f\in C^\infty(M)$, we see easily that $ m \, \mathfrak{X}(\extd f)= g^{ij}\, f_{,i}\, \del_j + {\lambda\over 2} g^{ij}\, f_{,j;i}$ as stated.
 The more difficult calculation is for the vector field $Y$,

 so

 which we write as stated.
 We can compare the result with (\ref{keromega1}) and the formula in Proposition~\ref{hdkk} to conclude that $\mathfrak{X}$ vanishes on these kernel elements if we set $\mathfrak{X}(\theta')=1$.
 The difference is that we are now using the commutator in $\CD(M)$ not its image under $\rho$ as we did in Section~\ref{sec:calc}. \endproof